chrisjsewell/sqla-tutorials-nb/docs/tutorial/data_select.md

 FROM user_account
 ```

-When executing a statement like the above using the ORM {meth}`_orm.Session.execute`
+When executing a statement like the above using the ORM {meth}`~sqlalchemy.orm.Session.execute`
 method, there is an important difference when we select from a full entity
 such as `User`, as opposed to `user_table`, which is that the **entity
 itself is returned as a single element within each row**.
 That is, when we fetch rows from
 the above statement, as there is only the `User` entity in the list of
-things to fetch, we get back {class}`_engine.Row` objects that have only one element, which contain
+things to fetch, we get back {class}`~sqlalchemy.engine.Row` objects that have only one element, which contain
 instances of the `User` class:

 ```